ayoayco/blog/_posts/2021-09-13-weekly-review-6.md

 1. Don't criticize - no one likes outright criticisms and often when we take the time to really empathize with people we realize that there is a better way of communicating with them
 2. Give honest and sincere appreciation - we all like a compliment, said Lincoln.
 This is true and is the best way to let people know you appreciate them, resulting to a more positive motivation
-3. Arouse in people an eager want - learning people's motivation is a great way to know what naturally motivates them.
-Knowing and using this principle gives more power to any communication intended to persuade people.
+3. Arouse in people an eager want - learning about people is a great way to know what naturally motivates them.
+Knowing and using this principle gives more power to any communication intended to persuade

 This is just the first part of Carnegie's book and I already learned so much. :)